wso2-attic/asgardeo-android-oidc-sdk/README.md

 ### Login

-- First, you need to initialize SDK object in your Activity that you are using to log users into your app.
+- First, you need to initialize the SDK object in an `Activity` that you are using to log users into your app.

-- In this example, we will call it LoginActivity.
-After successful authentication user will be redirected to another activity.
-Lets name it as UserInfoActivity.
+- In this example, we will call it `LoginActivity`.
+After successful authentication, the user will be redirected to another `Activity`.
+Let's name it as `UserInfoActivity`.

 ```java
     LoginService mLoginService = new DefaultLoginService(this);
 ```

-- Have a login button inside LoginActivity.
+- Have a `login button` inside `LoginActivity`.
 Here the button id is referred as `login`.

-- Call the`doLogin()` method  when the login button is clicked to initiate authentication with Identity Server.
+- Call the`doLogin()` method  when the `login button` is clicked to initiate authentication with WSO2 Identity Server.

-- When calling authorize method of LoginService, you have to create completionIntent, and cancelIntent.
+-You need to create `completionIntent` and `cancelIntent` while calling the `authorize` method of `LoginService`.

-- You can pass either true or false for callUserInfo parameter.
-If callUserInfo value is true , then userinfo request will be made to the IdentityServer after successful token exchange.
-Else if callUserInfo value is false, SDK will not make any request to UserInfo Endpoint after token flow.
+- You can pass either `true` or `false` for the `callUserInfo` parameter.
+If `callUserInfo` value is `true` , then `userinfo request` will be made to the IdentityServer after successful token exchange.
+Else, if `callUserInfo` value is `false`, SDK will not make any request to UserInfo Endpoint after token flow.

 ```java
     findViewById(R.id.login).setOnClickListener(v ->